Nursing and Midwifery degree funding

 The Learning Support Fund is provided by the NHS Business Services Authority.

-The Helen McArdle Scholarship Fund is available for home students who are studying three-year, full-time nursing courses on campus.
-Eligible students must have worked for Helen McArdle Care or have family members who've met, or who meet additional eligibility criteria.
+The Helen McArdle Nursing Scholarship is available for students meeting certain criteria who are studying three-year, full-time nursing courses on campus.
+Priority awarding will be given to applicants who have worked for, or whose family has worked for, Helen McArdle Care.

-The scholarship is available for both the April intake and the September intake and offers £1,200 cash per academic year up to a maximum of £3,600.
+The scholarship offers £1,200 cash per academic year.
 Find out more information about the Helen McArdle Scholarship Fund.

 Discover if you're eligible for other scholarships and bursaries.